malramsay64/phd-thesis/04_Machine_Learning/results.md

 while the p2gg crystal is split across two clusters.
 ](../Projects/MLCrystals/figures/dim_reduction_sorted_UMAP.svg){#fig:dim_reduction_sorted_UMAP width=85%}

+Using the UMAP algorithm is excellent for visualisation showing an excellent correlation between the labelled clusters and the visualisations.
+In this case where we have the opportunity to confirm the clustering with a labelled dataset, we can be confident the clusters from the UMAP dimensionality reduction match the labelled clustering.
+However, when performing the dimensionality reduction the UMAP algorithm can artificially create tears in clusters and additionally increase the density of points for each cluster.
+The increased density of points is present for the liquid, with @fig:dim_reduction_sorted_UMAP having a nice clustering of all the liquid configurations, while the Principal Component Analysis (@fig:dim_reduction_PCA) visualises the liquid as covering all the phase space.
+These issues which make UMAP unsuitable for clustering have been documented for the similar t-SNE algorithm [@Maaten2008;@Schubert2017;@Wattenberg2016;@Shekhar2016] with a consensus that these dimensionality reduction techniques should be used for visualisation and other algorithms used for clustering.

 The visualisation of the dataset is important for three reasons.
 Firstly, the failure of the Principal Components Analysis to separate the structures indicates a non-linear method